Residents living near waterways should be prepared to evacuate if necessary

 The situation was being monitored and signage was being erected at Sulphur Bay.
 Such overflows could occur when large amounts of stormwater entered the wastewater system when there is a lot of rain in a short space of time.

-The council also warned people to care if they were are on the roads as surface flooding and slips are possible and driving conditions may become hazardous.’
+The council also warned people to take care if they are driving as surface flooding and slips are possible and driving conditions may become hazardous.

 Weather-related calls council crews are attending -